 Once you’ve built a solid client list and a good reputation in your local industry, you’re ready to jump into staging full time!

 Be patient and keep learning

 Rome wasn’t built in a day—and you can’t expect a great career to be built quickly.
 You have to have patience as you develop your skillset and client base.
 It can be frustrating to finish up your professional training and not be able to quit your day job for the first few months or year.
 Don’t fret!
 Just keep your head down and work hard.
 Your dedication and passion for the job will show through to your clients.
 We guarantee that there’s nothing better for your career than word-of-mouth recommendations.

 Finally, keep learning!
-Stay up-to-date on new décor trends.
+Stay up-to-date on new decor trends.
 Continuously educate yourself, it can do wonders for your resume and projects.
 Education doesn’t just mean enrolling in more courses.
-Attend conferences, join associations, and network with other home stagers and real estate agents.
+Attend conferences and tradeshows, join associations, and network with other home stagers and real estate agents.
 Keeping up with your industry and other professionals in real time gives you invaluable knowledge.
 Your career as a home stager will thrive if you refuse to become stagnant.
 Plus, your clients will be impressed and more likely to refer your services if they know that you’re at the top of your game.